lisadt/ESProjects/readme.md

 ## **Project 1: Bikeshare Demand Prediction** ##
 - Worked on this project as part of my assigments while attending the Data Science course at General Assembly.
-Data was provided by the school.
+Data source: https://www.kaggle.com/c/bike-sharing-demandwas.
 - The data, collected hourly over a period of two years, gives information regarding the number of rented bikes, weather conditions, day of the week and seasons.
 - The scope was to build a robust model to predict the demand of bike rentals.
 Both GBR and XGB regressors were used and results compared.